Liz Phair: 2010–2015: Funstyle

-2016–2020: Exile retrospective and tours
+2016–Present: Guyville retrospective, Soberish and recent tours

-In spring of 2016, Phair supported The Smashing Pumpkins on their In Plainsong tour, performing as the opening act.
+In spring of 2016, Phair performed as the opening act for The Smashing Pumpkins on their In Plainsong tour.

 In late 2015 and mid-2016, Phair stated on her Twitter that she intended to release two albums by the end of 2016.
 It was confirmed via Twitter that Phair was working on a double album, produced by fellow singer-songwriter Ryan Adams in his PAX-AM recording studio.
 Phair's project with Adams did not proceed.
 When multiple women publicly disclosed accusations of abuse against Adams in 2019, a Twitter user asked Phair for a comment about Adams, to which she replied, "My experience was nowhere near as personally involving, but yes the record ended and the similarities are upsetting."

-In 2018, it was announced that Phair's former label, Matador, would be releasing a 25th-anniversary retrospective set for her debut album, Exile in Guyville; the set, titled Girly Sound to Guyville, includes remasters of Phair's 1991 demo tapes recorded under the moniker Girly Sound from the original sources, and was released May 4.
+In 2018, it was announced that Phair's former label, Matador, would be releasing a 25th-anniversary retrospective set for her debut album, Exile in Guyville.
+The set, titled Girly Sound to Guyville, included remasters of Phair's 1991 demo tapes recorded under the moniker Girly-Sound from the original sources, and was released May 4, 2018.
 In support of this retrospective, Phair embarked on two North American tours — the Girly Sound to Guyville Tour and the Amps on the Lawn Tour.
-Phair continued to tour over the summer of 2019.
+Phair continued to tour through the summer of 2019.

-In April 2019, Phair announced via her Instagram that she had been working on new studio material with Brad Wood, who produced Exile in Guyville, Whip-Smart, and parts of whitechocolatespaceegg.
+In April 2019, Phair announced on Instagram that she had been working on new studio material with Brad Wood, who produced Exile in Guyville, Whip-Smart, and parts of whitechocolatespaceegg.
 On October 8, 2019, Phair shared "Good Side," a song from these sessions.
-Her seventh album, titled Soberish, was released in 2021.
+Her seventh album, Soberish, with Wood as producer, was later announced for release in 2021.

-In April 2020, it was announced that Liz Phair would appear on a cover version of "Hanging on the Telephone" (Blondie and The Nerves) with former friend and collaborator Jim Ellison of Material Issue.
-The song will be released along with the bio-documentary on Material Issue entitled, Out of Time: The Material Issue Story.
-It marks the first song to be released with Phair and Ellison since their earlier covers of Turning Japanese and The Tra La La Song (One Banana, Two Banana).
+In April 2020, the release of a cover version of "Hanging on the Telephone" by Phair with former friend and collaborator Jim Ellison of Material Issue was announced.
+Recorded before Ellison's death in 1996, the song, originally released by The Nerves in 1976 and also covered by Blondie, was to be released along with a documentary entitled Out of Time: The Material Issue Story.
+Phair and Ellison previously teamed in the 1990s on covers of "Turning Japanese" and "The Tra La La Song (One Banana, Two Banana)".